salsita/wrapperElement/README.md

 Reusing `<wrap>` and it's properties while building HTML should leave you with just cosmetics to _wrap_ up in CSS.
 The proverbial `.wrapper` gone wild, late to the table but now here to stay anyway!

-__Should I use flebox instead?__
+__Should I use flexbox instead?__
 Probably, if you can.
-But sometimes you can’t, or maybe you don't want to.. you hipster.
+But sometimes you can’t, or maybe you don't want to... you hipster.

 __Is this a grid?__
 No.